v4ires/nukr-social-network/README.md

 │   └── test
 ```

 Also, the Maven was used for the management of dependencies of this project.
+The project was built in IntelliJ IDEA, you can use this IDE to compile and run the tests.

 To run Nukr - Social Network, just run the following command: